 3. Unresponsive UI

-The most important reason of unresponsive UI is that the application is doing too much task on the main thread.
+The most important reason for unresponsive UI is that the application is doing too many tasks on the main thread.
 As we know that all the tasks related to rendering UI are done in the main thread.
 And the Android updates the UI in every 16ms.
-If you do any task that takes more than 16ms, then android have to skip that update and hence skip that frame.
-So, skipping frame leads to the less frame per second.
+If you do any task that takes more than 16ms, then android has to skip that update and hence skip that frame.
+So, the skipping frame leads to less frame per second.

 If the FPS is lower, the user sees the UI laggy and that is unresponsive.
 While loading the bitmaps, even if we load those in the background, then also the UI lags.
 Why?